asitav-sen/IFRSassistant/README.md

 - Inclusion of external factors like macroeconomic
 - Simulation of scenarios and calculation of weighted sum

-The shiny app does this.
+The shiny app does this and provides estimated credit loss by year for up to 6 years (current, 1, 2,3,4 and 5 years).

 ## How does it work